hannah-schurman/pneumonia-image-classification/README.md

 <img src="images/confusion_matrix.png" />

-(I was unable to find an option for setting a seed to keep modeling consistent when the notebook was restarted so I saved one of the final model using tensorflow's save and load_model functions.
-The accuracy rates for our final model architecture ranged from 93% to 96% accuracy, usually remaining at 0.1 for loss score.)
+(I was unable to set a random seed to keep modeling consistent when the notebook was restarted so I saved one of the final models using tensorflow's save and load_model functions.
+The accuracy rates for our final model ranged from 93% to 96% accuracy and usually remaining at 0.1 for loss score.)

 # Conlusion
 Our final model has an accuracy of 95% on predicting whether an x-ray image contains evidence of Pneumonia (viral or bacterial).
 As we can see from our confusion matrix, our model shows to classify more false positives ('classifies as pnumonia, but not') than false negatives ('classifies as normal, but actually pneumonia').
 This alligns strongly with our business problem so we will consider this model to be very efficient in classifying pneumonia from chest x-rays.